Five-Card PLO: More Cards, More Complexity

 In PLO5, this can be a costly mistake.
 For instance, holding 8♠7♠ on a 6♦5♣4♥ board without any backup (no redraws) against the same straight combined with a set or a flush draw can leave you with less than 30% equity — despite currently holding the best hand.

-This highlights an important concept: in PLO5, you need to think beyond your current hand strength and consider how your hand will perform on future streets.
+This is the key idea: in PLO5, you need to think beyond your current hand strength and consider how your hand performs on future streets.

 Where the Edge Comes From

-The good news is that the nature of PLO5 attracts action-oriented players who are reluctant to fold hands like bottom or middle set, or weak flushes.
+The good news: PLO5's nature attracts action-oriented players who are reluctant to fold hands like a bottom or middle set, or a weak flush.

 Why PLO5 Is Worth Playing

-PLO5 is a complex format, but that complexity creates opportunity.
+PLO5 is a complex format, but that complexity is exactly where the opportunity lies.
 Many players underestimate how much the fifth card changes hand strength and decision-making, which leads to frequent mistakes.
-With a solid understanding of fundamentals, you can take advantage of these gaps and build a meaningful edge.
+With a solid grasp of the fundamentals, you can exploit these gaps and build a real, lasting edge.